drocheam/optrace/docs/source/usage/geometry.rst

 Elements
 __________________

-In ``optrace`` the class |Element| denotes an object which has no, one or two surfaces and belongs to the tracing geometry.

-This includes the classes

 Types
 ##############

+In `optrace` the class |Element| denotes an object which has no, one or two surfaces and belongs to the tracing geometry.

 **Tracing Elements**

-Elements with direct ray interaction.
+Tracing elements are Elements with direct ray interaction:

 .. list-table::
    :widths: 100 400